troubalex/11ty-blog/site/resume.md

 > Alexandra was instrumental to the rewrite of CFEngine's new web UI, a project we have worked on together for about a year.
 Without Alexandra's matured leadership, creative mind and management skills this transformation would not have happened.

-_Yoav Boaz, Head of Product Management, ServiceNow_
+_Yoav Boaz, then VP of Product, CFEngine_

 ### Nokia / Qt